 Methylation level of plasma cfDNA from chronic hepatitis and cirrhosis patients resembles healthy individuals

 We next sought to evaluate the ability of low pass WGBS of cfDNA to discriminate patients with different liver diseases.
 Thus, we conducted low pass WGBS in plasma cfDNA of 54 individuals, including 17 HCC (3 early stage HCC, 5 advanced HCC and 9 HCC patients after surgery, 16 were HBsAg positive and 1 was anti-HBs positive), 17 with chronic hepatitis B, 17 with cirrhosis (14 from HBV, 1 from NASH, 1 from alcohol and 1 undetermined) and 3 healthy volunteers (Supplementary Table 2).
 On average, 10.2M mappable reads were obtained from each sample (IQR=6.3M, Supplementary Table 3).
 We conducted principal components analysis (PCA) to investigate the data structure of low-pass WGBS data across all of the samples.
 A significant separation between advanced HCC and the remaining samples was observed (Figure S3).
 To evaluate the predictive performance of classifying HCC from non-HCC, five-fold cross-validation was applied to a logistic regression model and random forest (RF) model, assessing the predictive accuracy from low-pass WGBS data.
-From the logistic regression model, the sensitivity, specificity and accuracy in the training set were 65.0%, 98.7%, and 94.2%, respectively.
+From the logistic regression model, the sensitivity, specificity and accuracy to detect HCC in the training set were 65.0%, 98.7%, and 94.2%, respectively.
 For the test set, these metrics were estimated to be 71.2%, 98.0% and 91.4%, respectively.
 With the RF algorithm, the averaged out-of-bag prediction accuracy was 92.2%.
 Applying a five-fold cross-validation and using 100 random resampling iterations on the RF model, the average sensitivity, specificity and accuracy were found to be 62.5%, 97.6% and 91.1%, respectively.
 These data were also subjected to a neural network classifier using the top 10 features selected by the RF approach using the training set.
 The neural network prediction in the test set attained an AUC=0.90 (Figure S4).